 If sins from the list are discussed, have students look up the verses ahead of time, and then when they are mentioned have them read the verse.
-This will not only help the student be familiar with finding Scripture, but reading verses impresses them into one's mind more than just hearing them.
+This will not only help the student be familiar with finding scripture, but reading verses impress them into one's mind more than just hearing it.